-Figure \ref{Fig_sota} provides a comparison of two straightened chromosomes.
-The driving images of SCSF are estimated backbones~\cite{song2021novel}.
-For a fair comparison, the \textit{test driving} of the other methods are selected by our {SL-matching} scheme.
-As shown in Figure \ref{Fig_sota}, ViT-Patch GAN achieves the most accurate straightening results (green arrows) with fewer reconstruction errors.
-These errors are generally of two types: (i) bending is not well recovered (blue arrows with boxes in Figure \ref{Fig_sota}), and (ii) the chromosome shape and details are not well preserved (red arrows with enlarged regions).
+Fig.~\ref{Fig_sota} gives the comparison between two straightened chromosomes.
+Compared to SCSF and PMEM, ViT-Patch GAN achieves the most accurate straightening details (green arrows) with fewer reconstruction errors.
+These errors are generally of two types: (i) bending is not well recovered (blue arrows with boxes), and (ii) the chromosome shape and details are not well preserved (red arrows).
 This inadequate straightening is mainly caused by inaccurate motion representation.
 For SCSF, only a backbone responsible for straightening results in a lack of features.
-The FOMM also does not carry sufficient details when transferring motion by keypoints.
-The estimated regions of PMEM are wide and mostly located more on the backgrounds, resulting in the curvature of Figure \ref{Fig_sota}-b being almost not straightened.
-In contrast, ViT-Patch GAN estimates more meaningful and accurate motion representation for straightening.
-In particular, for the more challenging case (Figure \ref{Fig_sota}-a), ViT-Patch GAN generates a highly reliable straightening result.
-Thus our method show superiority in straightening curvature and of reconstructing chromosome shapes more adequately.
+The estimated regions of PMEM are wide and mostly located on the background, resulting in the curvature being almost not straightened (blue arrows).
+In contrast, ViT-Patch GAN estimates more meaningful and accurate motion representation for straightening, resulting in highly reliable straightening results.